 Pho: Vietnam's National Noodle Dish

 Pronounced something like “fuuuh,” no one is quite sure of the origins of Vietnam's famous noodle soup.
-(Hanoi foodies claim with certainty that pho was invented, nay, perfected in the north.)
 This is beyond dispute: pho makes a great meal anytime day or night.

 Pho broth is prepared in advance from bones and meat.
 Rice noodles are then added along with onions and your choice of meat.
 A light-but-complex flavor is created by seasoning the soup with cilantro, onion, ginger, and cinnamon.